Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

     ├── competitor_similarity/
     └── market_trends/

-The enrichment framework has been executed across:
+The complete enrichment suite has been executed across:

 2,059 base SKUs

+and successfully persisted the resulting intelligence assets.

-External Provider Architecture
+🔌 External API Integration Architecture

-External intelligence is deliberately decoupled from the enrichment orchestrator.
+The external enrichment layer is not hard-coded around one provider.

+The project includes:

+api_clients.py

+which provides a modular gateway for external intelligence integrations.

+The architecture is designed to support providers such as:

+Apify
+Bright Data
+DataForSEO
+Meta Ad Library
+Other external intelligence providers

+The client layer uses:

+Environment-driven credential loading
+Modular provider interfaces
+An httpx transport wrapper

+Conceptually:

                     external_enricher.py
                              │